 MOVSXD is a new instruction in 64-bit mode (the legacy ARPL instruction opcode, 63h, is reassigned as the MOVSXD opcode).
 It reads a fixed-size 32-bit source operand from a register or memory and (if a REX prefix is used with the instruction) sign-extends the value to 64 bits.
 MOVSXD is analogous to the MOVSX instruction, which sign-extends a byte to a word or a word to a doubleword, depending on the effective operand size.
-See "General-Purpose Instruction Reference" in Volume 3 for additional information.
+See the instruction reference page for the MOVSXD instruction in Volume 3 for additional information.